Lucky-Lance/Lucky-Lance.github.io/index.md

 - I used to be the voluntary docent of [Nantong Museum](http://www.ntmuseum.com/), and was once awarded the title of "Top Ten Docents".

 - Since 2012, I have been a member of ["Nantong Zhizhitang Yixue"](http://blog.sina.com.cn/ntguoxue), and since 2019, I have become a volunteer teacher of the school.
-So far I have organized a total of two "Youth Confucianism" special events.
-Links to the first two phases [Phase one](https://www.sohu.com/a/336584594_370115), [Phase two](http://blog.sina.com.cn/s/blog_5d8d93d90102yq3w.html) are showed here.
-I am currently organizing the third phase of the event.
+So far I have organized a total of three "Youth Confucianism" special events.
+Links to them  [Phase one](https://www.sohu.com/a/336584594_370115), [Phase two](http://blog.sina.com.cn/s/blog_5d8d93d90102yq3w.html),  [Phase three]([专栏文章 (lofter.com)](http://www.lofter.com/lpost/1cc3dcb4_2b4983d75)) are showed here.
+The third phase of the events was strongly supported by [Nantong Hospital of Traditional Chinese Medicine](www.ntzyy.com/).
 - I also actively participated in public welfare activities in the university.
 I have participated in voluntary blood donations, volunteering in the Shanghai Marathon and the Shanghai Half Marathon.
 - More voluntary jobs, to be continued...